Introducing and Teaching Hope In Youth Ministry

 If anything, my approach to hope echoes the 20th century model of evangelism.
 I have simply tried to “remind” people of the hope they have.
 I’ve tried to “revive” the hope that is already inside of the teens in my audience.

 But we can’t “revive” hope in people that don’t have it.
+I have to introduce to it.
 I have to teach it.
-I have to introduce them to it.

 Ten suicides in the last 6 years tells me that there is a major need for hope in my community.
 Presently teen suicides are approaching epidemic levels in our country, so I am going to assume that there is a major need for hope in your community and context of ministry as well.